First-time drug offence explained

 Common situations

 First-time drug offences arise in a range of circumstances.
-Understanding these common scenarios can help you recognise what might apply to your situation.
+These common scenarios may relate to a range of situations people encounter.

 You may be facing drug-related charges if: